mhalber/dbgdraw/README.md

-### Work in progress

-## dbgdraw
+# dbgdraw

-dbgdraw is intended to be a small immediate mode library for putting simple graphics on the screen.
+dbgdraw is a small immediate mode library for putting simple graphics on the screen.
 Below you can see some examples of what can be achieved in dbgdraw.

 ![Overview](images/overview.png)

-### Features
+## Features

 - Written in C99 with minimal dependencies (c stdlib, stb_truetype.h [optional] )
 - Validation - user can enable API validation checks

-### Current issues
+- OpenGL 3.3, OpenGL 4.5 and Direct3D 11 backends

+## Limitations

 - No full UTF-8 support, just Latin + Greek character ranges
-- Only openGL backends at this point, for OpenGL3.3 and OpenGL4.5

-### Usage
+## Usage

 To start drawing, one needs to initialize the *dbgdraw* context using `dd_init` function.
 Then on each frame, some information needs to be provided to *dbgdraw* regarding the application state, like the camera position and viewport size.
 This can be achieved using the `dd_new_frame` call.
 Similarly, at the end of the frame, the user requests the content to be rendered using `dd_render`.
 Once the application is finished, or context is no longer needed, it can be removed using `dd_term`.